Mohammad Eslami

 A civil engineer; formerly Iran's Minister of Roads and Urban Development, governor of Mazandaran Province, and Deputy Defense Minister for Research and Industry.

-Has served as head of the Defence Industries Training and Research Institute, managing director of Iran Aircraft Manufacturing Industries (HESA), deputy director of Aerospace Industries Organization (AIO), deputy for engineering and development plans at Defense Industries Organization (DIO), and deputy for engineering and passive defense at the Ministry of Defense and Armed Forces Logistics (MODAFL); has also held senior positions at Bonyad Mostazafan and the Committee of the Islamic Revolution, a predecessor organization to Iran's Law Enforcement Force (LEF).
+Has served as head of the Defence Industries Training and Research Institute, managing director of Iran Aircraft Manufacturing Industries (HESA), deputy director of the Aerospace Industries Organization (AIO), deputy for engineering and development plans at the Defense Industries Organization (DIO), and deputy for engineering and passive defense at the Ministry of Defense and Armed Forces Logistics (MODAFL); has also held senior positions at Bonyad Mostazafan and the Committee of the Islamic Revolution, a predecessor organization to Iran's Law Enforcement Force (LEF).

-Has been an instructor at Malek Ashtar University and a member of committees guiding doctoral research at the Supreme National Defense University; has been affiliated with Isfahan University of Technology; holds a Master's of Business Administration (MBA) from Sharif University of Technology; received undergraduate and Master's degrees from universities in the United States and Canada.
+Has also been an instructor at Malek Ashtar University and a member of committees guiding doctoral research at the Supreme National Defense University; has been affiliated with Isfahan University of Technology; holds a Master's of Business Administration (MBA) from Sharif University of Technology; received undergraduate and master's degrees from universities in the United States and Canada.

 In 2015, reportedly participated in negotiations with the International Atomic Energy Agency (IAEA) about the IAEA's investigation into possible military dimensions of Iran's nuclear program.